kaishin/redalemeden.com/content/posts/2011-04-19-twitter-client-showdown/index.md

 | Triple tap | 2 |
 | Long tap | 2 |

 Thinking time was assigned a value of `0.5`, and will be referred to as MOP (multi-option prompt) in the tests.
-For simplification purposes, the number of options was not taken into account, nor was the habit factor.
+To keep things simple, the number of options was not taken into account, nor was the habit factor.

 ### Round 1: Basic Tasks